Meet the Founder

 — Swetha Kumar, Founder & CEO

 Borne isn't trying to replace surrogacy agencies — the legal, medical, and matching work they do is essential.
-We're a layer in front of that: a way for surrogates to be pre-screened once, get clear feedback on where they stand, and be introduced to the right agency for them.
-No more applying to four agencies and waiting weeks for replies.
+We're a layer in front of that: a way for surrogates to apply once, get clear feedback on where they stand, and be matched with the agency that actually fits their goals.
+No more running four parallel conversations just to figure out which one is right.

 That's what Borne means.
 Something carried with care.
 Something new, brought into being.
 A beginning that honors everything it took to get here.